- Center Director

 January 29, 2019

-Similar to issues I’ve encountered at my job working with Pay for Success (PFS), calculating and monetizing the cost-benefit of social services is complex involving many interplaying factors and parties.
+Similar to issues I’ve encountered during my day job in Pay for Success (PFS), calculating and monetizing the cost-benefit of social services is complex involving many interplaying factors and parties.
 The level of evidence needed to demonstrate social value of high performing social service providers to engage in PFS negotiations is in the form of quasi-experimental design(s) or randomized controlled trial(s) – the most rigorous forms of evaluation.
+These studies show clear impact, including direction and magnitude of impact, of a social service on a target population but have had their fair share of ethical issues including the potential to deny vulnerable populations critical services in order to test a model.

-Thank you to the Bernstein Center for allowing me to delve deeper into this issue through sponsoring my attendance at these conferences this past fall as part of their ethical leadership development grants for the Student Leadership and Ethics Board.
+Thank you to the Bernstein Center for sponsoring my attendance to The Power of Purpose and The Social Enterprise Conference as part of their ethical leadership development grants for the Student Leadership and Ethics Board.
+Thanks to ImpactAlpha and the Urban Institute for references.

 For more information, please feel free to visit our Student Leadership and Ethics Board homepage.